microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 - Thank the attendees for their time and dedication during the hack
 - Finally, share the content by directing the attendees to visit the What The Hack repo on Github: <http://aka.ms/wth>

-You have now surived a What The Hack!
+You have now survived a What The Hack!

 ### Tips for In Person